 The initial and most sensitive test for AS and PWS is methylation analysis of 15q11.2-q13 using methods such as methylation-sensitive polymerase chain reaction (PCR) or methylation-specific multiplex ligation-dependent probe amplification (MS-MLPA).
-Methylation analysis confirms PWS in >99% of individuals with symptoms that meet consensus criteria and detects ~80% of AS cases.
+Methylation analysis confirms PWS in >99% of individuals with symptoms that meet consensus criteria and detects approximately 80% of AS cases.

 Although methylation analysis does not always distinguish the causative mechanism of AS or PWS, MS-MLPA can be used to simultaneously assess methylation and deletions, thereby determining if the expected phenotype is AS or PWS in cases with an identified deletion.
 For positive cases, MS-MLPA can also distinguish deletions of the AS/PWS critical region from UPD/imprinting center defects.

 UBE3A Molecular Testing

 Testing for UBE3A variants is recommended for patients with AS if DNA methylation analysis fails to yield a diagnostic result, given that approximately 11% of AS cases have been linked to pathogenic variants in the UBE3A gene.
 Sequencing should be performed first, followed by deletion/duplication analysis if sequencing fails to detect a pathogenic variant.

 Fluorescence in situ hybridization (FISH) or genomic microarray can be used in the evaluation of AS or PWS following an abnormal methylation result to confirm deletions in 15q11.2-q13.
 Normal FISH or genomic microarray studies do not exclude a diagnosis of AS or PWS.
 Karyotyping may also be used to detect chromosomal translocations or rearrangements.